pymupdf/PyMuPDF/docs/vars.rst

 .. py:data:: TEXT_DEHYPHENATE

     16 -- Ignore hyphens at line ends and join with next line.
 Used internally with the text search functions.
+However, it is generally available: if on, text extractions will return joined text lines (or spans) with the ending hyphen of the first line eliminated.
+So two separate spans **"first meth-"** and **"od leads to wrong results"** on different lines will be joined to one span **"first method leads to wrong results"** and correspondingly updated bboxes: the characters of the resulting span will no longer have identical y-coordinates.

 .. py:data:: TEXT_PRESERVE_SPANS